-Anyway, I’ll absolutely be taking your suggestions into consideration when coming up with recipes, and I’m glad we’re all on the same page in regards to QUICK.
-Speaking of quick, how about October?!!
+I’m so, so excited to share this zucchini noodle breakfast bowl recipe with you!
+But first, let’s chat about October.
 It flew by and now we’re into November and I can’t comprehend how it’s now dark at 5 pm.
-I mean I get it but I’m not sure I’m ready. …not that that matters because it’s happening!
+I mean I get it, but I’m not sure I’m ready. …not that that matters because it’s happening!

 - 2 small zucchini or 1 large zucchini

 - 1/2 avocado

 - 1-2 garlic cloves*

 - 2 sweet potatoes

 - 2 eggs